You Can Be Pampered When You Cruise in Floating Luxury

 Sometimes you get an amazing surprise.
 The Pudra String Quartet we saw onboard one cruise forever dispelled our view that string music was for my mother!

 Most ships offer a casino that is available once you are at sea.
-You can play the tables or a selection of slot machines.
+You can play the tables or a selection of slot machines or “tragaperras” in Spanish.
 If you don’t know how to play, wait for one of the seminars or tournaments to pick up a new way to burn through money!
+Sometimes, if you already know that there are casinos and slot machines available to you on your cruise, you may decide to learn the rules or brush up any skills you have beforehand.
+Deciding to have a look for something similar to these Online pokies may be the tool that you need to reign triumphant during your time spent in the ship’s casino.
+It’s all about finding the right training method for you and some of you might find this in the seminars.

 There are a wide variety of seminars on board.
 You can learn a new skill (magic lessons, bridge, photography, cooking, wine and cognac tasting).
 Or get deep background information on the ports you are visiting.
 One of our favourites was the cooking demonstrations.
 The executive chef Mario was part entertainer, part drill master but mostly a culinary expert.
 Not only did we get an entertaining show but we learned a few great cooking tips!